jamiltarek55/PokeMon_Api-Display/README.md

 ## Technologies

-To build this app I used [React 18](https://reactjs.org/) ,React-Script, and PokeMn Api
+To build this app I used [React 18](https://reactjs.org/) ,React-Script, and PokeMon Api

 ## Screenshots